 If a large number of read requests but a few write requests are sent to databases, a single node may not be able to handle the workloads.
 This may affect services.
 If you use cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), the cluster endpoints automatically forward write requests to the primary node, and forward read requests to read-only nodes.
 In this way, the read capability can be elastically scaled to handle a large number of read requests that are sent to databases.

 - Easy maintenance based on a unified endpoint

 If you do not use cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), you must configure the endpoints of the primary node and each read-only node in your application.
 Otherwise, you cannot send write requests to the primary node and read requests to read-only nodes.
 If you connect your application to cluster endpoints whose read/write mode is Read and Write (Automatic Read-write Splitting), the cluster endpoints can automatically forward read and write requests to the relevant nodes.
 This reduces maintenance costs.
 You need only to add read-only nodes to improve the processing capabilities of clusters, and do not need to modify your applications.

 - Session-level read consistency

-- Load balancing of PREPARE statements
+- Even distribution of the PREPARE statements

 - Node health checks to enhance database availability